-[cross-rubbing his fingers; sing-song]
+[cross-rubbing his fingers: sing-song]

 Shame, shame on me-ee.
-Shame, shame on you-ou.
+Shame, where on you-ou.
 Cause you put me in the river and I wasn't dead yet.
 My teeth were in my nose so I couldn't hold my breath.
-And the place where my eye used to be, (touches it tenderly) it hurt me.
+And the place where my eye used t be (touches it tenderly) it hurt me.
 It hurt me.